suhasbhairav/jsprojects/README.md

 # A Comprehensive list of Projects in JavaScript, React-Redux, Node.JS, MERN Stack, Express.JS, React-Redux and more written from scratch
 This repository contains projects written from scratch.
-We look at different concepts and features in JavaScript, Node.JS, React JS, React Redux, Thunk, Axios (API Access), etc.
+We look at different concepts and features in JavaScript, Node.JS, React JS, React Redux, Thunk, Axios (API Access), etc and various login frameworks.

 ## Features